qingkaikong/Learning_Obspy/03_getEvents_20140317/Readme.txt

 (1) Find the catalog of the earthquakes
 (2) Find the arrival time of different phases of the
-    events in the catalog with respect to the stations (3) Download data based on the time window calcuated above
+    events in the catalog with respect to the stations (3) Download data based on the time window calculated above